strmlineapp-ux/agileflow/src/docs/data-documentation.md

 2.  **Secure Key Management**: The configuration keys for this new project are then securely added to the application's central tenant configuration store (currently simulated in `firebase.ts`, but would be a secure database in production).
 3.  **Tenant Access**: The tenant is then given their unique subdomain (e.g., `new-company.agileflow.app`) to access their isolated environment.
 They never handle API keys directly.

+#### Implementation & Development Strategy

+It's recommended to **postpone the implementation of a tenant management UI and the automated provisioning script** for a later development stage.
+This approach allows the team to focus on building the core application features that deliver immediate value to the first users.
+The current architecture, with a simulated tenant lookup in `firebase.ts`, provides a robust foundation for development and can be easily transitioned to a fully automated system when the application is ready to scale.

+When the time is right, the automated script would use the Google Cloud SDK to programmatically create and configure new Firebase projects, and a secure internal admin panel would be built to manage the tenant configurations in the master database.

 ### Tenant Parameters & Independence

 Each tenant's configuration consists of a standard set of Firebase project keys.
 It is essential that each tenant has its own unique set of these keys, as they point to their independent cloud resources.